LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 =====================================================================

 RADIUSS Shared CI relies on three other components to work properly: `Spack`_, `Uberenv`_ and `radiuss-spack-configs`_.
-As a general rule, any update of one may or will result in an update of the others.
+As a general rule, an update of one may require an update of the others.

 Updating RADIUSS Shared CI
 ==========================